softwarengineer2/Hololens-Device-Portal-Downloader/README.md

 # Hololens-Device-Portal-Downloader
-Download all files for a specific package
+Hololens device portal just allows user to download one file at a time.
+This script helps you to download all files for a specific package.